rococode/vreddit-dl/README.md

 (actual version is not a big deal, it only uses basic functionality)

-Requirements can also be found in `requirement.txt`.
+Requirements can also be found in `requirements.txt`.

 ### Usage